 Not very hot!

 Logically enough, the warmest waters are found on the surface of equatorial regions, where solar heating is at its maximum.
 On the other hand, the poles are home to the coldest waters, which can sometimes reach negative temperatures in winter.
-In the Western Equatorial Pacific, oceanographers speak of a “warm water pool” to refer to the large volume of warm water present over several kilometres and which reaches temperatures close to 30°C.
+In the western equatorial Pacific, oceanographers refer to a “warm pool” of water, which extends over several kilometres and reaches temperatures close to 30°C.

-Oceanographers are constantly trying to measure temperature because it is an essential physical property of seawater.
-In the ocean, salinity and water temperature constitute what are known as ‘tracers’: together they allow the density of seawater to be calculated, the density that constitutes the identity card of each of the masses of water that perpetually agitate the oceans.
+Oceanographers are continually trying to measure temperature because it is an essential physical property of seawater.
+In the ocean, salinity and water temperature constitute what are known as ‘tracers’: together they allow the density of seawater to be calculated, the density that constitutes the identity card of each of the masses of water that perpetually stir the oceans.